Best seafood restaurants in DC

 Quickly after Pearl Dive Oyster Palace opened in 2011, restaurateurs Jeff and Barbara Black’s fifth restaurant became the Delta prize of Logan Circle.
 When the weather’s nice, the building’s garage door facade is flung open, so folks can enjoy their drinks and light fare curbside.
 East and West Coast oysters are available and come with a cilantro-jalapeno “dive sauce.”
 For a real treat, ask for a list of the premium oysters available.
 Corn muffins are good for soaking up the belly-warming seafood gumbo, which is loaded with oysters, Louisiana shrimp, local crab, Tasso ham and okra.

-Owned and run by renowned culinary pair Ann Cashion (chef) and John Fulchino, Johnny’s relocated to North Capitol Street a few years ago.
+Owned and run by renowned culinary pair Ann Cashion (chef) and John Fulchino, Johnny’s relocated to Adams Morgan a few years ago.
 The restaurant has stayed the same, though: it’s famous for its super high-grade seafood ingredients, from oysters on the half shell to sea scallops lightly sauteed and served with roasted vegetables and a lemon caper sauce.
 Jazz and blues—and strong drinks—create a vibrant atmosphere and the restaurant hums with its own success.

 If Joe’s is good enough for President Obama, it’s good enough for us.
 This Miami import practically next door to the White House draws celebrities and high rollers (including the President himself) with rich surf-and-turf menu items like their New York strip and a Chilean sea bass with miso glaze.
 The restaurant has made a name for itself (literally) for its quality stone crabs.
 The coral and black claws are filled with sweet, flakey meat that begs to be doused in melted butter.